Matching Gift Metrics: 7 Things Your Nonprofit Should Track

 Consider the following:

 1. Donor’s employment information: You’ll need to keep track of where your donors work in your donor management software.
-Since most matching gift programs are run through companies for their employees, knowing where your donors work should cover the vast majority of opportunities for matching gifts.
+Since most companies run matching gifts through an internal employee program, knowing where your donors work should cover the vast majority of opportunities for matching gifts.

 2. Company employee giving programs: Not all companies offer matching gift programs.
 To find out if a company offers this kind of program, consider searching a matching gift database or contacting the company directly.